David Beckham’s Leaked Emails: Why Hasn’t He Received A Knighthood After All?

 “As well as generously giving his time, energy and support to help raise awareness and funds for Unicef’s work for children, David has given significant funds personally,” read the statement.

-[Featured Image by UNICEF via Getty Images]
+[Featured Image by UNICEF/Getty Images]